jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 For more information on Layouts see the [Astro documentation](https://docs.astro.build/en/basics/layouts/).

-Then add the following markup to the `Layout.astro` file:
+Add the following markup to the `Layout.astro` file:

 ```javascript
 ---